E-goi/EgoiPushLibraryAndroid/README.md

-# What's new in version 4.1.1?
+# What's new in version 4.1.2?

 ### MINOR

-#### Notification processed
+#### Notification payload

-Remove notification from processed notifications when the activity is closed.
+Added mailing_id to event payload request to add more detail into subscriber activity when they receive a push notification

 # EgoiPushLibraryAndroid